AndreRudolph/impulsephp-doc/docs/controller_serialization.md

   </pre>
 </div>

-When trying to serialize the controller, all properties annotated with **_Transient_** are automatically excluded.
+When trying to serialize the controller, all properties annotated with **_Transient_** will automatically be excluded.

 <h5><a id="component-references">Component references</a></h5>